owlnext-fr/owlnextjs-community/docs/concepts.md

 You can automatically generate your components (creating four files is sometimes tedious, mostly if you have multiple child components to be contained).
 So we added a custom CLI generating components with all the structure already done.

-To do that, go to you repository and go inside your node docker container with 'docker-compose exec node bash'.
-Once inside, just type yarn createComponent YOUR_COMPONENT_NAME to generate the MVC directly in your component directory, saves some time.

 To do that, go to your source folder and execute :

 ```bash